Professional Learning Overview

 The DKP’s onling learning course, “We the People: Civic Engagement in a Constitutional Democracy”, is freely available to any learner anywhere in the world.
 Through this course, participants will gain a foundational knowledge of American constitutional democracy and understand how to encourage others to explore their own civic paths, while in parallel crafting one’s own civic voice and identity.

-The DKP, in partnership with Project Zero and the MA Dept of Elementary and Secondary Education, is supporting teacher-led design and facilitation of K-12 Civics Pathways in Massachusetts.
+The DKP, in partnership with Project Zero and the MA Dept of Elementary and Secondary Education, are supporting teacher-designed and led K-12 Civics Pathways in Massachusetts.
 These new civics professional learning opportunities will let MA educators personalize participation according to needs, learning preferences, and schedules.